 - 1. Clothing and adornments should not interfere with the learning process. - 2.
 No short shorts, revealing clothing, no references or innuendos to sex, alcohol, drugs, tobacco, gangs, or profanity.
 No spaghetti straps or midriff blouses. - 3.
-No hats, sunglasses, blankets, or bandanas. - 4.
-Other questionable types of dress will be subject to staff approval. - 5.
-No trenchcoats. - 6.
-Clothing shall be worn in such a manner as to not reveal undergarments.
+No hats, sunglasses, or bandanas. - 4.
+Other questionable types of dress will be subject to staff approval - 5.
+Clothing shall be worn in such a manner as to not reveal undergarments. - 6.
+Blankets are allowed, but may not be pulled over the head, and may not be shared